bdusell/rau/README.rst

    elements).
 #.
 Beam search terminates as soon as EOS is the top beam element, rather than
    waiting for the beam to fill up with EOS.
-This is correct because the probabilities of beam elements cannot increase.
+This is correct because the a beam element can never have a descendant with higher probability than itself.
 The latter approach is only required if the scores can increase, e.g., when using certain kinds of length normalization.

 Composable Neural Networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-TODO
+This section is yet to be written.

 Limitations
 -----------